deucalionn/SoftSecurity/README.md

 # SoftSecurity
 SoftSecurity is a cross platform application create with PyQt5 to test efficiency of IDS or firewall.
+(The app is written in French)